cubing/twsearch/docs/architecture.md

 other path that can be reached just by swapping adjacent commuting moves, and get a path that is lexicographically smaller.

+In order to do this in the half-turn metric, we can simply remember the set of moves in the search sequence so far that are not followed by a move that does not commute with that move.
+This set of moves can be considered a representation of the state in a state machine, and when in that state, if a move commutes with any of the moves in this state and occurs earlier lexicographically, then this move is not allowed.
+Also, if a move twists the same grip as one of the moves in the set, it's also not allowed as being redundant.

+To make the code to perform this calculation during search as simple as possible, we precalculate a finite state machine, with an integer state, a next state table indexed by the state and the move class, and a bitmask of unpermitted moves for each state.
+The move class is just an integer referring to the base move, so U, U2, and U' all have the same move class.
+Twsearch currently limits the number of move classes to 63 when using canonical sequences; this should suffice for some very large puzzles, and it's unlikely search will be performed for puzzles with more classes.

+For the quarter-turn metric, the approach is the same, except in addition to commuting moves, we need to track how many quarter turns have been performed for the most recent move, and what direction they are in; for instance, on the 3x3x3 we permit U, U U, and U', but no other sequence of U moves.
+This is blended into the state machine (and each distinct direction of a particular move gets its own move class).

+The number of states of such a machine might get very large if there are a lot of commuting moves.
+For instance, on the 20x20x20, there are roughly three million states in the finite state machine that is computed using the above procedure.
+To help limit the number of states without changing the semantics, we perform the following "big cube optimization".
+If any two move classes have an exactly identical commutes-with relation (as do any pair of move classes on the same axis of a big cube), then we only retain the lexicographically least of these in our set of moves state.
+Thus, if 4U < 6U in our move class ordering, and the current state includes 6U, and we move 4U, we would drop 6U.
+This will not change the set of moves permitted, since the commutes-with relation is the same between these moves, and since any move that is lexicographically less than 4U is also lexicographically less than 6U.
+For the 20x20x20, this reduces our state machine size to 61 states in the face-turn metric.

+newcanon

+use to bound God's number

 Hashing

 Indexing